onajafi/SweetCookie/README.md

 A better way to reserve your meal in http://dining.sharif.edu/

-## This project is not fully released yet

 ## Setup
 If you want to setup the bot on your own server follow these instructions.